armchr/armchr/README.md

 ## Quick Start

 The easiest way to run Armchair is using the Docker image.
-Follow these steps to get started:
+You don't need to clone this repository - just download and run the setup script directly:

 ### Prerequisites